citp/privacy-policy-historical/m/ma/mas/massplanner.com.md

 We implement a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access your personal information.

 We offer the use of a secure server.
-All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to?keep the information confidential.
+All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.

-After a transaction, your private information (credit cards, social security numbers, financials, etc.) will not be stored on our servers.
+After a transaction, your private information (credit cards, social security numbers, financials, etc.) **will not be stored on our servers**.

 ### Do we use cookies?